Botz-Limited/sensing_system-Zephyr/docs/Bluetooth_GATT_Specification.md

     - Magnetometer data (12 bytes: 3x float, z, y, x)
     - Temperature (4 bytes: float, hardcoded to 30.0)
     - Battery level (4 bytes: float, hardcoded to 50.0)
-    - Checksum (1 byte: XOR of all previous bytes)
+    - Checksum (1 byte: XOR of all 106 data bytes)
-  - **Compatibility**: This characteristic mirrors the exact data structure and transmission behavior of the old legacy firmware, ensuring seamless integration with mobile apps expecting this format.
+  - **Compatibility**: This characteristic exactly mirrors the data structure, packet size, and transmission behavior of the old legacy firmware, ensuring seamless integration with mobile apps expecting this format.
   - **Comparison with Older Firmware**: Corresponds to `INSOLE_CHAR_UUID` in the legacy firmware, which transmitted insole data along with BNO055 sensor data in a combined 107-byte packet as seen in `combined_ble.cpp`.

 - **Secondary Device Characteristic UUID**: `cba1d467-344c-4be3-ab3f-189f80dd7518`
   - **Purpose**: Transmits 107-byte data packets from the secondary device to the mobile phone via the primary device.
   - **Properties**: Notify
   - **Availability**: Only available on the primary device under conditional compilation flags `CONFIG_LEGACY_BLE_ENABLED` and `CONFIG_PRIMARY_DEVICE`.
+  - **Auto-Start Behavior**: Automatically begins 10Hz streaming immediately when mobile app enables notifications, exactly mimicking old firmware behavior.
   - **Data Source**: The data originates from the secondary device and is received by the primary through the D2D (device-to-device) interface.
 The primary's D2D RX client subscribes to notifications from the secondary device's characteristics (`d2d_foot_sensor_uuid` and `d2d_bhi360_data1_uuid`), processes the incoming foot sensor and IMU data via notification handlers, and updates the legacy BLE service buffers using the `legacy_ble_update_secondary_data` function.
   - **Format**: The data is packed into the same 107-byte format as the primary device's characteristic, ensuring consistency with the legacy firmware structure.
 This includes timestamp, pressure data, quaternion, orientation, acceleration, and other fields as described above, with hardcoded values for temperature and battery.
   - **Compatibility**: This new characteristic allows the mobile app to receive data from both primary and secondary devices in the same legacy format, enabling simultaneous monitoring without requiring app modifications.